 Costs for families living on campus are comparable to the costs of living off campus.
 On-campus family apartment rental rates include all utilities except telephone and Internet in some units.

 Deposits for family housing are $600.
 Upon acceptance of your assigned apartment, $300 of the deposit is due.
 The balance of your $600 deposit and your first month's rent is due when you check in.
 Your occupancy agreement is for the entire academic year, but you may cancel the agreement for spring semester without forfeiting your deposit if you graduate or are not enrolled at UAF.
-Cancellation requests must be submitted in writing to Residence Life with a 30-day notice of intent to vacate, completing checkout no later than Jan.
-3. See the cancellation/termination section of your agreement.
+Cancellation requests must be submitted in writing to Residence Life with a 30-day notice of intent to vacate.
+See the cancellation/termination section of your agreement for more detailed information.

 The University of Alaska strictly enforces immunization and test requirements for students living in high-density housing.
 To be eligible to live in residence halls and single-student apartment complexes, all students and other persons born after 1956 must complete, sign and submit a health inventory form to the Student Health and Counseling Center.
 The form must show: